Getting Started

 The Finished Film

-The average single-subject film is 75 minutes and the average multi-subject film is an hour and a half.
+The average single-subject film is 81.5 minutes and the average multi-subject film is an hour and forty-one minutes.
+But who is counting?
 They’ve been as short as a little over an hour and as long as over three hours.
 But our goal is to make a documentary that is similar in length to a traditional Hollywood movie.

 Two things.
 First, a humongous digital file.
 It’s like 20 gigs.
 We also mail a USB stick.
 We send the stick because that is the easiest way to watch the film right now.
 But the digital master is actually far more important.
 This file will allow you to keep up with technology so if you want to throw it up on your AppleTV or Roku, you can.
 And who knows what technology is around the corner five years from now.
 But whatever it is, you will have a studio master copy to play on it.
 You can also purchase additional USB sticks or DVDs.